 "I suppose as long as you stay over there it's fine".
 Scribble, scribble, "hey!
 Move that furry butt off my song!"

 T is so wise.
 Her notepad is the most comfortable place for my backside, and walnut is the best to stretch and hook my claw-tips.
 So much room.
-I don't love how T is leaning in, putting her face my airspace, but I'm sure she has a good reason.
+I don't love how T is leaning in, putting her face in my airspace, but I'm sure she has a good reason.

 "What's a good line?
 How about 'he put me over the moon'?"
 Scribble, scribble, shove, shove, ahh!
 "Watch that tail missy!"